Mr-TeddyBear/SpliceExp/README.md

 # SpliceExp
 SpliceExp is a small colletion of scripts that tries to identify differently expressed exons that have splice region mutations.
+This is done by correlation mutations in splicing regions, with RNAseq data from the same tumor samples.
-This software is developed using data on prostate adenocarcinoma patients, but could be employed on RNA count data from other cancer patients.
+This software is developed using data on prostate adenocarcinoma patients, but could be employed on RNA count data for other types of cancer.

+## Pre-requsites
+This software is ment to use mutation annotation files (MAF), with one for each sample.
+SGSeq was used to process RNAseq data, create counts for all exons and junctions.
 ## Installation
 Clone this repository and create a new Python virtual enviorment. <br>
 This software was developed with Python 3.10, and all dependencies are listed in the `requerments.txt`. <br>